Methodology

 Employment and earnings data

 The employment data and earnings estimates cover those with P45 and P14 records submitted through the Pay As You Earn (PAYE) system used to collect Income Tax and National Insurance from employment by Her Majesty’s Revenue and Customs (HMRC).
 These figures have been derived from administrative IT systems that, as with any large-scale recording system, are subject to possible errors with data entry and processing.
 In addition, the data are primarily collected for the purposes of collecting taxes, so some data cleaning was necessary to improve the quality of any suspect employment records, such that the resulting data looks to provide a good reflection of an individual’s employment and earnings for the year.
-This data cleaning makes use of algorithms developed by researchers, and uses similar processes as documented in the research in Estimation of the labour market returns to qualifications gained in English further education.
+This data cleaning makes use of algorithms developed by researchers, and uses similar processes as documented in the research in Estimation of the labour market returns to qualifications gained in English further education (opens in a new tab).

 Beginning in April 2013, the P45 reporting system was phased out in favour of the Real Time Information (RTI) system, which requires employers to submit information to HMRC each time an employee is paid.
 This system has now reached full deployment.